bergie/bergie.github.com/_posts/2012-08-27-drupal-and-collaboration.md

 But how would they react to [our front-end ideas](http://createjs.org/), especially given their well-advanced homegrown [Spark effort](http://drupal.org/project/spark)?

 To cut the long story short, I had a great time in in the event.
 Lots of good conversations around cross-project collaboration and various standards.
-There were a surprisingly large number of people I already knew from the Symfony and Linked Data circles, and the [Drupal Berlin Usergroup](http://drupalberlin.de/) folks were especially friendly.
+There were a surprisingly large number of people I already knew from the Symfony and Linked Data circles.
+The [Drupal Berlin Usergroup](http://drupalberlin.de/) folks were especially friendly.

 After [my talk](http://munich2012.drupal.org/program/sessions/decoupling-content-management) (video available already!), we ended up spending the last two days of the event porting the Spark inline editing features to [run on top of Create.js](http://github.com/wimleers/edit-createjs) with [Wim Leers](http://wimleers.com/).